 - indent: falls back to FEED\EXPORT\INDENT. - item\export\kwargs: dict with keyword arguments for the corresponding item exporter class.
+New in version 2.4.0.

 • overwrite: whether to overwrite the file if it already exists (True) or append to its content (False).